Summary

 Complaints about other agencies

-Any complaint we receive regarding another Government agency’s services, systems, practices, procedures, products and complaint handling process may be forwarded to that agency for their action.
+Any complaint we receive regarding another Government agency’s services, systems, practices, procedures, products and complaint management processes may be forwarded to that agency for their action.

 Any element of a complaint related to Service NSW will be responded to or resolved directly by Service NSW.

-If a complaint is referred to another agency in part or in full, we will notify the customer of its transfer where possible and appropriate.
+If a complaint is referred to another agency in part or in full, we will notify the complainant of its transfer where possible and appropriate.

-If the customer has contacted us via telephone, we will endeavour to transfer the call to the relevant agency or provide that agency's contact details.
+If the complainant has contacted us via telephone, we will endeavour to transfer the call to the relevant agency or provide that agency's contact details.

 Complaints involving multiple agencies

-Where a complaint received by Service NSW involves multiple government agencies, Service NSW will take the lead to coordinate a response, if appropriate, and inform the complainant and/or their representation.
+Where a complaint received by Service NSW involves multiple government agencies, Service NSW will take the lead to coordinate a response, if appropriate, and inform the complainant and/or their representative.

 Subject to privacy and confidentiality considerations, communication and information sharing between the parties will also be organised to facilitate a timely response to the complaint.